 Then there were the other pop culture misspellings.
 Which breaks our heart on a deep and fundamental level — for the baby, for the parents, for us all.
 There were a total of 8 Renessemaes in 2017.
 Consider that in 2012, Twilight author Stephenie Meyer actually told Entertainment Weekly, “I am someone who strongly believes in reality, and that you don’t monkey around with people’s names.
 Whether they become a stripper or a lawyer has a large part to do with the name you give them.
 I would never name a real child Renesmee,” after Edward and Bella’s vampire spawn.
 And she’s talking about the “real” spelling, not the one American just made up and stuck to 8 babies.

 And then we come to the hipsters.
 Oh, hipsters, with your love of unique, vintage-ish names that sound old-timey and vaguely upper-class.
 You created 11 babies named Owlsley last year.
 Whom you will presumably call “Owl.”
 There were also 11 Imonas, a baby name that sounds like the archaic Imogen but updated!
 New!
 Hip!
 Surprising!
-All the things a name should be in 2017!
+All the things a modern name should be!

 Count 10 Alisannes, because it’s sweet and cute and terribly misspelled; 9 Osians, which is just resurrecting some random white people name from Wales; 8 Haseleys and another 8 Hazeleys, because even hipsters can’t agree on a properly unique spelling for weird names; 8 Henslies, presumably female, presumably middle class, presumably doomed to spell out their names for the rest of their lives to distinguish it from a henley shirt; and finally Iveigh (8).
 Because Ivy with a Y wasn’t good enough for you, America.